vignedev/dynasty-dl/README.md

 # dynasty-dl
 Simple downloading tool for Dynasty Scans.
+I simply made this because I needed to download some manga for offline times.
 ### Install
 Download it from npm.

 `$ npm install -g dynasty-dl`

 ### Usage
 You can use the command to download a single chapter, all the chapters or a specific range of chapters.
+The general usage would be:

+`$ dynasty-dl <dynasty-scans URL>`

-##### Entire series
+#### Entire series
 To download the entire series, just leave the URL of the series with no chapter parameter.
 ```
 $ dynasty-dl https://dynasty-scans.com/series/new_game